basecamp/bc3-api/sections/webhooks.md

 ###### Status propagation to children recordings

 Basecamp won't notify on changes that are automatically propagated to children recordings.
 For example, when archiving a project, all its contained recordings will get archived too.
-In this case, Basecamp will only notify of the change of status in the parent project, not on each of the contained items.
+In this case, Basecamp will only notify the status change on the parent project, not on each of the contained items.

 ###### Endpoints